lxn2/food-trucks/README.md

 **quickstart/management/commands/populate.py**

 Used to populate initial data in the databases using a json-loadable text file.
 I used DataSF's FoodTrucks endpoint.
 I only processed records where the facilities had 'APPROVED' permit statuses.
-There were a lot of duplicate food trucks but I kept them any since some do seem to have different addresses and coordinates.
+There were a lot of duplicate food trucks but I kept them anyway since some do seem to have different addresses and coordinates.

 *Usage: python manage.py populate datasf.json*